yjang43/PBHC/motion_source/README.md

 ## Video

 We use [GVHMR](https://github.com/zju3dv/GVHMR) to extract motions from videos.
+Replace GVHMR's `demo.py` with our `demo.py` to generate an SMPL-format `.npz` file in GVHMR's output directory.

 ## LAFAN (Unitree)